 The Angelico wristwatch derives its name from Fra Angelico, an Early Renaissance painter, and is a reference to the continued fascination that Claret has the period’s artistic sensibilities.
 The Angelico watch is limited to 20 total pieces: 10 in 5N red gold (CHF 238,000), and 10 in grade 5 titanium (CHF 218,000).
 In addition to the new releases, Claret has announced that he has extended his warranty to period to five years starting with the Angelico.

-See the Christophe Claret Angelico at WatchTime Los Angeles on May 3-4 — get your tickets now!
+See the Christophe Claret Angelico at WatchTime New York 2019 on October 25 – 26 — get your tickets now!

 Read our profile of Christophe Claret here.